News & Resources

 A significant part of what goes into determining your car insurance rate is your driving history, including any traffic convictions you may have on your record.

-There are a variety of different types of tickets, and some have more influence on your premium than others if you are convicted.
+Of the many different types of tickets that you could be hit with, some have more influence on your premium than others if you are convicted.
 For example, if you have what's commonly called a "minor" ticket on your record, you may not see a premium hike at renewal.
 But if you have a couple of minor tickets or a "major" one, it’s possible your premium will spike.
 It depends on what those convictions are.

 The following are examples of what is typically considered minor and major traffic convictions.
 However, keep in mind that sometimes how a ticket is classified may vary by province or insurer.